 By Remy Maisel

-School’s out, and you know what that means: pool parties, ice cream, and the total destruction of your home!
+School’s out, and you know what that means: the total destruction of your home!

 Aviva data show that ‘accidental damage’ home insurance claims increase during the school holidays, with claims in August 2018 almost a third higher than in June 2018.
 The most common claims?
 Smashed TVs, phones down toilets, and unspeakable things done to carpets 1.